halasaidi/HEALTH-CENTER-website-/TESTING/BugReports.md

 **Title:** "Contact Us" button not working
 **Reported by:** Hala Saidi
 **Date:** 15 July 2025
-**Environment:** Windows 10, Chrome
+**Environment:** Windows 10, Chrome (Local Environment)

 **Steps to Reproduce:**
-1. Open the homepage.
+1. Open the homepage locally.
 2. Click on the "Contact Us" button.

 **Expected Result:**
 The "Contact Us" page should open.

 **Actual Result:**
 Nothing happens when clicking the button.

 **Severity:** Medium
 **Priority:** High